-Creator Of List Of 'Media Men' Accused Of Sexual Misconduct Identifies Herself
+'I Started The Media Men List,' Reveals Woman Behind Viral Sexual Misconduct Document

 Donegan is a former editor at the New Republic who also worked at the magazine n+1.
 She's written for The New Yorker, the London Review of Books, and Bookforum magazine.

 Donegan says she never anticipated the list would go public; she now calls herself naive for believing it could stay private.
-She also says she didn't expect that naming a man as a harasser would have consequences for them, describing it as a notion born out of cynicism.
+She also says she didn't expect that naming a man as a harasser would have consequences for him, describing it as a notion born out of cynicism.

 Overall, she says, the fallout from the list was far from what she intended.